Email MIME Structure Explained: multipart/mixed, multipart/alternative, and How Email Is Really Built

 The system that makes this possible is MIME (Multipurpose Internet Mail Extensions).

 This article explains how MIME works, what multipart/mixed and multipart/alternative mean, and how real emails are structured under the hood.
+If you're new to the transport layer, see how email servers work.

 What Is MIME?